borgbackup/borg/docs/internals/data-structures.rst

 is mixed into the checksum, since the name encodes the context of the data for Borg.

 The various indices used by Borg have separate header and main data parts.
-IntegrityCheckedFile allows one to checksum them independently, which avoids even reading the data when the header is corrupted.
+IntegrityCheckedFile allows borg to checksum them independently, which avoids even reading the data when the header is corrupted.
 When a part is signalled, the length of the part name is mixed into the checksum state first (encoded as an ASCII string via `%10d` printf format), then the name of the part